vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 Advantages:

-* Tight integration with the platform (Kubernetes).
+- Tight integration with the platform (Kubernetes).
-* Flexible, supports a wide range of [key usages](https://godoc.org/k8s.io/api/certificates/v1beta1#KeyUsage) (signing, client, server, etc...).
+- Flexible, supports a wide range of [key usages](https://godoc.org/k8s.io/api/certificates/v1beta1#KeyUsage) (signing, client, server, etc...).
-* Provides identity in a well-understood and consumable format (x509).
+- Provides identity in a well-understood and consumable format (x509).

 Disadvantages:

-* Requires manual intervention or development of additional tooling to verify and approve certificate requests.
+- Requires manual intervention or development of additional tooling to verify and approve certificate requests.
-* Impossible to revoke certificates in the case of compromise.
+- Impossible to revoke certificates in the case of compromise.
 This could be mitigated by using certificates with short TTLs but would require additional logic to keep requesting new certs.
-* Only works with services running on a single Kubernetes cluster.
+- Only works with services running on a single Kubernetes cluster.

 ### Service Account Tokens (SAT)

 {{% aside title="Service Accounts & Tokens" %}}
 Service Accounts are primitives in Kubernetes that provide identity for groups of pods.
 Every pod runs under a service account.
-If a service account is not pre-created by an administator and assigned to a pod, they are assigned a default service account for the namespace they reside in.
+If a service account is not pre-created by an administrator and assigned to a pod, they are assigned a default service account for the namespace they reside in.

 Service account tokens are JSON Web Tokens (JWT) that are created as Kubernetes